 - A. The Admission Board will annually select students.
-The Educational Directors, under a mandate of the dean, will form the Admission Board, that advises the Executive Board WU and the Dean of the Faculty of Architecture TUD in individual cases with regard to the admission of students to the MSc MMD. - B. Applicants receive a decision ultimately one month after the complete application was submitted. - C. Applicants can be admitted provisionally if the Bachelor's degree certificate hasn't been issued yet, and are informed that admission will only become definitive when a certified copy is presented at the WU Student Desk on arrival in the Netherlands.
+The Programme Director and one representative of WUR and one of TUD, under a mandate of the dean, will form the Admission Board, that advises the Executive Board WU and the Dean of the Faculty of Architecture TUD in individual cases with regard to the admission of students to the MSc MMD. - B. Applicants receive a decision ultimately one month after the complete application was submitted. - C. If the Bachelor's degree certificate hasn't been issued yet, applicants can be conditionally admitted.
+The admission will only become definitive when a certified copy is presented at the WU Student Desk on arrival in the Netherlands, at the latest before the start of the academic year. - D. The admission decision is valid for the next and following academic year.